JuliaCompilerPlugins/Mixtape.jl/README.md

 ---

-`Mixtape.jl` is a static method overlay tool which operates during Julia type inference.
+`Mixtape.jl` is a static method overlay and optimization tool which operates during Julia type inference.
 It allows you to (precisely) replace `CodeInfo`, pre-optimize `CodeInfo`, and create other forms of static analysis tools on uninferred `CodeInfo` as part of Julia's native type inference system.
+It also allows you to customize the optimization pipeline after inference -- allowing users to write semantic-preserving passes on [Core.Compiler.IRCode](https://github.com/JuliaLang/julia/blob/master/base/compiler/ssair/ir.jl).

 In many respects, it is similar to [Cassette.jl](https://github.com/JuliaLabs/Cassette.jl) -- _but it is completely static_.

 > **Note**: the architecture for this package can be found in many other places.
 The interested reader might look at [KernelCompiler.jl](https://github.com/vchuravy/KernelCompiler.jl), [Enzyme.jl](https://github.com/wsmoses/Enzyme.jl), [the Julia frontend to brutus](https://github.com/JuliaLabs/brutus/blob/master/Brutus/src/Brutus.jl), and the [compiler interface in GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl/blob/master/src/interface.jl) to understand this a bit better.
 >
-> When in doubt, don't be afraid of [typeinfer.jl](https://github.com/JuliaLang/julia/blob/master/base/compiler/typeinfer.jl)!
+> When in doubt, don't be afraid of [typeinfer.jl](https://github.com/JuliaLang/julia/blob/master/base/compiler/typeinfer.jl) and [Julia's SSA form IR](https://github.com/JuliaLang/julia/tree/master/base/compiler/ssair)!

 ## Interfaces